slack-ruby/slack-ruby-bot/CONTRIBUTING.md

 gem install async-websocket -v 0.8.0
 ```

-Run specs with
+Run specs with:

 ```
 bundle exec rake CONCURRENCY=async-websocket
 ```

-Take a look at travis configuration for more details.
+Take a look at the [travis configuration](https://github.com/slack-ruby/slack-ruby-bot/blob/master/.travis.yml) for more details.

 ## Run SlackRubyBot in Development